April 2021 UPDATE

 - New - Ambient occlusion can concentrate pigment density within the watercolor stylization.

-- New - Rotation attribute on each substrate.
+- New - Rotation attribute on each canvas.

-- New - Thorough control over the Alternate Substrate
+- New - Thorough control over the Alternate Canvas

 - Improved - Material presets do not force to load-up materials within the MNPRX renderer anymore, you can use the normal Viewport 2.0 with it, if desired.